 - Allows the turbo (where applicable) to spool up earlier

 - Reduce engine and turbo temperature

 What size is best?

 The exact sized exhaust should be determined by a proper exhaust shop.
 If you fit one that is too big, you will potentially get worse fuel economy, and a droning noise.
 A lot of bigger four wheel drive engines need a 3 inch exhaust, but the smaller engines will take a 2.5” or 2.75”.
-Beaudesert will tell you straight away what systems are best!
+The likes of Beaudesert can give you quality advice and tell you what systems are best!

 Stainless Steel exhausts